View Build Results

 In this article, we give a quick overview of how to explore build results in TeamCity.
-Note that the examples showcase our new UI, but if you prefer the classic UI, you can find many of these features in it as well.
+Note that the examples showcase the Sakura UI, but if you prefer the classic UI, you can find many of these features in it as well.
 To switch between the UIs, use the toggle in the upper right corner of the screen: for the classic UI and for the Sakura UI.

 Preview Projects and Build Configurations

 TeamCity has two main modes: the Home mode is for viewing results and running builds, and the Edit mode is for configuring settings.
 The switch between them is located in the upper right corner of the screen.
 Note that it's only available if you have rights to edit projects' settings.